reeseschultz/ReeseUnityDemos/README.md

 If you want to handle different kinds of events per trigger, you would most likely want to check for existence of a component per entry or exit.
 To that end, you could use `GetComponentFromEntity`.

+Also, it is perfectly fine for an object to be *both* a trigger and activator (even though it may belong to the same tag as itself, self-activation is **not** possible).

 ## Contributing

 Find a problem, or have an improvement in mind?
 Great.
 Go ahead and submit a pull request.
 Note that the maintainer offers no assurance he will respond to you, fix bugs or add features on your behalf in a timely fashion, if ever.
 All that said, [GitHub Issues](https://github.com/reeseschultz/ReeseUnityDemos/issues/new/choose) is fine for constructive discussion.